Sommie2000/RESTAURANT-RATING-ANALYSIS/README.md

 # RESTAURANT-RATING-ANALYSIS

 ### PROJECT OVERVIEW
-This project analyzes employee satisfaction survey data to identify key factors influencing employee engagement, satisfaction, and workplace experience.
-The analysis focuses on employee responses conducted by Pierce County WA and completed voluntarily by government employees across different departments and roles to uncover trends, strengths, and areas requiring improvement.
+The Restaurant Rating Analysis project explores customer satisfaction, restaurant performance, consumer demographics, and market opportunities using the Restaurant Rating Dataset.
+The analysis was developed in Power BI to uncover actionable insights that can support restaurant owners, entrepreneurs, and investors in making data-driven business decisions.
+The interactive dashboard provides a comprehensive overview of restaurant ratings, customer preferences, cuisine demand, pricing trends, and consumer characteristics, enabling stakeholders to better understand the factors that influence restaurant success.

 ### OBJECTIVE
-The primary objectives of this analysis are:
+This analysis aims to:
+-	Identify the characteristics of the highest-rated restaurants.
+-	Understand how consumer preferences influence restaurant ratings.
+-	Analyze consumer demographics and identify potential sampling bias.
+-	Compare consumer demand with restaurant supply across cuisine categories.
--	Identify survey questions with the highest agreement and disagreement levels.
+-	Identify underserved market segments and investment opportunities.
--	Analyze satisfaction patterns across departments
--	Measure overall employee satisfaction.
--	Provide actionable recommendations to improve employee experience and retention.
+-	Provide business recommendations based on data-driven insights.

 ### TABLE OF CONTENT